 The blog is primarily about technology, mostly games, along with occasional rants about society, politics, or anything really.
 It’s mostly reviews and previews and commentaries about changes in consumer technology.
 I don’t talk corporate tech.
 I also try to be relatively balanced in my criticisms, but I’d like to stress that anything here is my personal opinion only.
 By its very nature, reviews are subjective, not objective; either I like it or I don’t like it, and I’ll tell you why I arrived at that conclusion.
 Sometimes however I may deliberately exaggerate flaws for comedic effect, but I’ll usually note this.
 In any event if you don’t agree with me, that’s perfectly fine.
 You can even tell me about it if you like.
 Occasionally I post instructional or informative articles designed to teach you something or explain some concept.
 More often than not they’re guides on tricky problems or unusually difficult procedures which I’ve either found by trial and error, or have followed from some other site and have improved them by altering the language or adding new information so that it’s easier to understand.

 A little about me – I’m a typical Australian male living in Brisbane.
 I work in the healthcare industry, and I’ve done a number of interesting, if apparently random things, from Criminology to Nursing and emergency services, to Law, then back to medical.
-I’m currently a registered nurse and volunteer medic.
+I’m currently a paramedic.
 I also hate everyone, but no hard feelings, right?